Jeremy Hubbard co-anchors FOX31 Denver News at 5 pm, 9 pm and 10 pm with Aristea Brady.

 This is Hubbard’s second stint at FOX31 Denver.
 He first worked here from 2004-2007 as weekend anchor.
 In 2007, he left for ABC News, first as a Chicago-based correspondent, then as a New York-based anchor and correspondent.
 He was co-anchor of ABC’s national early-morning newscasts, “World News Now” and “America This Morning,” and reported for “Good Morning America,” “World News with Diane Sawyer” and “Nightline,” traveling across the country and overseas to cover breaking news, severe weather, the economy and politics for the network.

-Since returning to FOX31 Denver, he’s reported from all over the world.
-He’s traveled to Afghanistan to profile Colorado Air Force reservists, returned to the battlefield with Vietnam veterans, and walked with World War II veterans on the beaches of Normandy, the bayfront at Pearl Harbor, and the front lines of Saipan and Tinian in the Northern Mariana Islands of Micronesia.
-He’s also journeyed to the concentration camps of Poland to tell the stories of Holocaust survivors who now live in Colorado.
-His stories have also taken him to the DMZ, North Korea, Japan and the Great Wall of China.
+Since returning to FOX31 Denver, he’s reported from more than 40 countries all over the world.
+He’s traveled to Afghanistan to profile Colorado Air Force reservists, returned to the battlefields of Vietnam with local veterans, and traveled with World War II heroes to Normandy, Pearl Harbor, and the Pacific Islands.
+He’s visited the Philippines, Tunisia and several European countries to profile Colorado soldiers who are buried there.
+In 2020, he traveled to Kosovo to profile Colorado National Guard troops deployed there.
+And his reporting has taken him to the concentration camps of Poland to tell the stories of Holocaust survivors who came to Colorado.
+He’s also reported from North Korea, Japan, China, Indonesia, Bosnia, Israel and the West Bank.

 Hubbard likes to spend time volunteering in the community.
 He serves on the Denver Metro Advisory Board of the Salvation Army, and the advisory board of Shimmering Wings, a non-profit that sends grieving children to Camp Erin, a summer camp to help cope with the loss of a parent, sibling or other close family member.
 He also serves on the Board of Governors for the National Academy of Television Arts & Sciences/Heartland Chapter.
 In addition, he volunteers his time working with The Greatest Generations Foundation, Denver Rescue Mission and other non-profits and community groups.

 His career began at KWCH in Wichita, KS, where he attended college at Wichita State University.
 In 2012, he and his wife started the Jeremy Hubbard and Taunia Hottman Scholarship in Communication at WSU, to help aspiring journalists pay for their education.